vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

    .. figure:: images/18.png

 #.
-Ignore any warnings related to Calm categories not found in the Recovery AZ and click **Execute Anyway**.
+Ignore any warnings related to Calm categories not found, or licensing violations in the Recovery AZ and click **Execute Anyway**.

 #.
 Click the **Name** of your Recovery Plan to monitor status of plan execution.
 Select **Tasks > Failover** for full details.